ErichZimmer/OpenSync/README.md

  - Each clock can be mapped to one of three input channels
  - Variable timing for each internal clock
  - Each clock can skip certain number of external triggers
+ - Each clock can add delay between external trigger signal and pulse sequence signal

 ## File Architecture
 ```